-Let us simply begin by saying how much we love the idea of thousands of people, strangers from all over the world, connecting through a mutual love for a craft carried out with something so simple as some yarn and a hook.
+Let me begin by saying how much I love the idea of thousands of people, strangers from all over the world, connecting through a mutual love for a craft carried out with something so simple as some yarn and a hook.

 But let's start at the beginning.
 What is a CAL?

 CAL is the acronym for “Crochet ALong” and just what it sounds like; you crochet a specific pattern together with the designer and other crocheters for a specific period of time.
 Sometimes it’s a mystery CAL (as in you have no idea of the end result) or as an open CAL (you have pics on the finished product and now exactly what you are crocheting).
 Everyone is doing their own piece but they all follows the same pattern.
 The parts are released accordingly to a preset schedule, usually once a week.
 Some are quick and small, and some takes weeks or even months to finish.
 It’s usually a sort of blanket but can be for absolutely everything; a bag, pillow or a darling little coaster.

 The patterns are usually free and connected retailers sell “ready to go”-yarn packages, but you can of course also choose to put together one of your own choice with other yarns from your stash at home.